wbcmedia/wbcmedia.github.io/2026/draft.md

 (Front of curtain?)

-- Gideon is on the phone "buy, sell, sell, buy... what...no...
-I said sell... didn't I?
-What, Woolworths?
-How much?
-British Leyland, all of it...
-Amstrad, buy buy buy"
-- Candice enters carrying bags full of purchases from expensive shops
-- Candice remarks that she's seen a vacant shop which would be ideal for her new "nail bar" venture, it's called Harrods
-- Gideon has clearly become bankrupt but still reassures Candice that she can have her nail bar
-- SONG - Under Pressure
+- Gideon is speaking on a massive mobile phone

 **_Gideon_** : Buy, sell, sell, buy...
 What...
 Woolworths in trouble?
 Sell, sell...

+- Candice enters carrying bags full of purchases from expensive shops

 **_Candice_** : Hiya babes, you look awful, what's happened?